-Let’s say Joe RV Owner needs a new slide-out awning.
-First, he takes a measurement of his slide-out room, following the steps above and measuring from the outer edges of each flange on either side.
+Let’s say Joe RV Owner needs a new RV slide-out awning.
+First, he gets his tape measure and takes a measurement of his slide-out room, following the steps above and measuring from the outer edges of each flange on either side.
 The distance is 6 feet, 1 inch.

-Next, Joe goes to Lippert.com and selects a Solera slide topper that’s 6 feet, 6 inches wide with a fabric width of 6 feet, 1 inch.
+Next, Joe goes to Lippert.com and selects a Solera slide topper that’s 6 feet, 6 inches wide with an awning fabric width of 6 feet, 1 inch wide.
 Because the fabric matches his flange-to-flange measurement (and his slide-out room extends up to 48”), Joe has selected the right replacement.

 Joe then selects the white color option because he wants to deflect as much sunlight as possible in his hot climate.
 He places the order, receives his new awning in a timely manner and lives happily ever after.